fkie-cad/amides/README.md

 This will run the `amides-experiments` container that executes the `experiments.sh` script of the `amides` package.
 The container is configured to use the bind mounts `amides/models` and `amides/plots` for results generated during the experiments, as well as the `data` mount as source for input data used for the experiments.
 This means that after the container's execution, models and plots generated by the experiments are accessible via the `amides/models` and `amides/plots` directories in the project root folder.
 The default input data used for model training and validation is taken from the `data` directory.

-To start the quickstart environment for running your own experiments, change into the project root directory and execute
+Optionally, to start the quickstart environment for running custom experiments, change into the project root directory and execute

 ```bash
 ./start_env.sh
 ```

-The script creates and starts the `amides-env` container which is created from the same base image as the `amides-experiments` container.
+This script creates and starts the `amides-env` container, which is created from the same base image as the `amides-experiments` container.
 When being started, the `amides-env` container is configured to immediately start a bash inside the container.
 The shell allows to use and configure the modules and scripts of the `amides` package to run your own experiments.
 Supporting the same bind mounts as the `amides-results` container, the `amides-env` container enables to build and evaluate models using your own data.

 Both containers are run using the `--rm`-flag, which means they will be automatically removed once they finish execution.

 Executing `cleanup.sh` from the same location will remove the base image as well as all models and plots placed in the default `amides/plots` and `amides/models` bind mount directories.

-## Running Your Own Experiments
+## Running Custom Experiments

 The `amides` package enables to create models for AMIDES from your own datasets.
 The scripts in `amides/bin` are ready to train, validate, and evaluate models for both the misuse classification and rule attribution components of AMIDES.
 The current training, validation, and evaluation processes using these scripts are described below in more detail.

-Not all modules and classes of the `amides` package are currently used.
-However, most of them are still compatible and usable, and some can be configured by configuration parameters.

-Training, validation, and evaluation allow to specify different configuration parameters that are usually provided as command-line arguments and options.
-Using the `-h` or `--h` flag on a script reveals the command-line options and arguments that are supported by it.
+Training, validation, and evaluation allow to specify different configuration parameters that are usually provided as command line arguments and options.
+Using the `-h` or `--h` flag on a script reveals the supported command line options and arguments.

 Due to the amount of configuration parameters supported by many scripts, almost all of them support the usage of configuration files.
 Options and configuration parameters are placed in a `.json` file, where options are specified as keys, and parameters are placed in values.
 Config files are provided via the `--config` flag.

 ### Creating Misuse Classification Models

 The training of misuse classification models is performed using `train.py`.
 First, the script takes the given benign samples and SIEM rule filters and converts them into feature vectors.
 The location of benign samples is specified by the `--benign-samples` flag.
-Currently, benign training data needs to be provided in .txt- or .jsonl-files, containing one sample per line.
+Currently, benign training data need to be provided in .txt- or .jsonl-files, containing one sample per line.
 Prior to vectorization, benign samples are normalized.
-Data can be provided normalized, or still needs to be normalized.
-In latter case, the `--normalize` flag has to be set.
+Data can either be provided normalized or still needs to be normalized.
+In the latter case, the `--normalize` flag has to be set.

-In case your data should be normalized beforehand, you can use the `normalize.py`-script.
+In case your data should be normalized beforehand, you can use the `normalize.py` script.
 Samples need to be provided in the same format as for `train.py`.
-The script applies the normalization currently used by AMIDES, and stores them into output files.
+The script applies the normalization currently used by AMIDES and stores them into output files.
 Assuming your dataset is located at `data/socbed/process_creation/all`, normalize it by executing

 ```bash
 ./bin/normalize.py "../data/socbed/process_creation/all" --out-file "../data/socbed/process_creation/train/all_normalized"
 ```

-Location of the SIEM detection rules and corresponding matches and evasions are defined by `--rules-dir` and `--events-dir`.
-SIEM rule filters and events are loaded by the `RuleSetDataset`-class of the `amides.sigma` module.
-The `--malicious-samples-type` flag determines the type of malicious samples used for training. `rule_filters` uses the SIEM rule filters, `matches` takes the actual attack events.
+Locations of the SIEM detection rules and corresponding matches and evasions are defined by `--rules-dir` and `--events-dir`.
+SIEM rule filters and events are loaded by the `RuleSetDataset` class of the `amides.sigma` module.
+The `--malicious-samples-type` flag determines the type of malicious samples used for training. `rule_filters` uses the SIEM rule filters, `matches` takes the rule-triggering attack events.

 After normalization, the feature extractor converts all samples into TF-IDF vectors.
 With the `--vectorization` option, other feature extraction and vectorization methods are available.
 The vectors are later used to fit the SVM model.
 The `--search-params` flag determines if the hyper-parameters of the SVM should be optimized, or the SVM should just be fitted on default parameters.
 Currently, the optimization is performed by the `GridSearchCV` class of `scikit-learn`. `GridSearchCV` exhaustively generates candidates from a grid of parameter values.
 The currently pre-set range of parameter values has been discovered throughout various experiments performed during the AMIDES development.
 The cross validation splitting strategy is a Stratified-K-Fold approach.
 The `--cv` flag determines the number of folds.
 The score function used to evaluate a parameter setting is specified by `--scoring`.
 The default score function is 'f1-score', but nearly all score functions of `sklearn.metrics` are compatible.

-After parameters have been established and the model has been fit, an additional output-scaler is created.
-The `--mcc-scaling` flag determines if the scaler range is determined by the mcc values on the benign training data.
+After parameters have been established and the model has been fit, an additional output scaler is created.
+The `--mcc-scaling` flag determines if the scaler range is determined by the MCC values on the benign training data.
 The `--mcc-threshold` determines the threshold value that is applied symmetrically to determine the required value range.

 By executing